guygunaratne/guygunaratne.github.io/about/index.md

 I am the co-founder and Head of Product Design at [Storygami.](www.storygami.co) Previously I was a video journalist covering human rights stories around the world having made content for the likes of Al Jazeera, Amnesty International and WarChild UK.

-Now I code, UX and UI product design at [Storygami](www.storygami.com)who are trying to bring context and related content into web video.
+Now I code, UX and UI product design at [Storygami](www.storygami.com) who are trying to bring context and related content into web video.
 I also write books in the early hours and live between London and Berlin.